narwhalsilent/tp/docs/DeveloperGuide.md

 * **Alternative 2:** The `AddressBookParser` class is responsible for parsing the command.
     * Pros: More centralized command parsing.
     * Cons: May result in the `AddressBookParser` class becoming too large.
-This also goes against various SWE principles
-      ,and makes the code harder to maintain.
+This also goes against various SWE principles, and makes the code harder to maintain.

 ### Loan view command - Wang Junwu